snoice45/StraysCue/README.md

 the objectives this project would serve.
 It is a web development project where we had to build a platform that displays meta-data and metrics about the NGO’s and the ongoing cases in their facility.
+I was a part of the backend team.

 ## Need :
 The NGOs are burdened because of the continuous flooding of cases, and